mwj8410/Cheatsheets/Git.md

 git rev-list --count HEAD
 git reset --sfot HEAD~<rev list output minus 1>
 git add .
+git remote rm seed
 git commit -m "chore(seed)"
 ```
 This pulls the specified repo under the new name, then removes the development history for the seed repo from the newly created repo.
-Using `git remote` you will see the `seed` entry.
-Changes fron the remote seed project will not be fetchable.
-This process could use some mo re attention.
+Then removes the seed repo from the current repo so changes in the new project will not affect the seed project.